VISAS AND RESIDENCE PERMITS

 - National or long-term visas: when the stay in Spain exceeds three months, a national or long-term visa needs to be obtained.
 In this case, there are no exceptions by nationality except for the special regime for nationals of EU Member States, the European Economic Area and Switzerland.

 Visas issued for the undertaking of professional activities with a duration of less than 90 days per six months are also national visas.
-In this category, the visas set out in legislation for the undertaking of research or training activities are as follows:

 Procedures to carry out